sindhuk95/SKY130_PD_WS_DAY4/README.md

 ### Standard Cell LEF generation

 During Placement, entire mag information is not necessary.
 Only the PR boundary, I/O ports, Power and ground rails of the cell is required.
 This information is defined in LEF file.
-The main objective is extract lef from the mag file and plug into our design flow.
+The main objective is to extract lef from the mag file and plug into our design flow.

 ### Grid into Track info